Sufficient CertaintyDeciding

 9 Sufficient Certainty

-Assessment: Modify with secondary elements.
-The competitor-undercut assumption retains Critical character: high influence, low confidence.
-Supplier-diversification plan, competitor-response contingency, and quality-monitoring loop together convert a single low-confidence Critical into a managed exposure.
+Assessment: Proceed with secondary elements.
+The regulatory-accuracy assumption retains Critical character: high influence, moderate confidence.
+Parallel-run protocol, staged rollout across two lines, and monthly accuracy audits together convert uncertainty into managed exposure.

 11 Monitoring